markymawk/BrawlCratePlugins/README.md

 ## Clear Unused Animation Entries
 **Usage:** Right-click a CHR0, VIS0, STR0, CLR0, or PAT0 animation node

-A single-use version of "Delete Unused Animation Data" that checks a single animation entry for unused bones (CHR0, VIS0) or materials (SRT0, CLR0, PAT0).
+A single-use version of "Delete Unused Animation Data" that checks a single animation for unused bones (CHR0, VIS0) or materials (SRT0, CLR0, PAT0).
 The result should always be tested in-game, with a backup .pac file saved.

 # Model & animation shortcuts

 ## CLR0 Set and Rotate Hue
-**Usage:** Right-click a CLR0 animation node
+**Usage:** Right-click a CLR0 animation node, CLR0 material, or CLR0 material entry

-Modifies all frames of a CLR0 entry at once. **Set Hue** changes all color values to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid).
+Modifies all color frames of the animation at once. **Set Hue** changes all color values to the same hue (0 to 359 valid). **Rotate Hue** adds a given value to all colors' hue values, rotating them along the color wheel (-180 to 180 valid).
+Can be run on the full CLR0 animation, any individual CLR0Material, or CLR0 material entry

 ## MDL0 Copy Fighter Model
 **Usage:** Right-click a MDL0 node inside a costume .pac file

-Exports the selected MDL0 node to the same location inside all other costume .pac files in the same folder with the same name.
+Replaces all identically-named MDL0 nodes in the fighter's directory with the selected MDL0.
 Useful for optimizing or iterating on several recolors at once.

 ## MDL0 Import Material Settings
 **Usage:** Right-click any MDL0 node